Alberta Trip Planner and Travel Guide

 A Public Lands Camping Pass is required in Alberta.
 You need to purchase the pass before you embark on your trip, and it costs $20 per person for three days or $30 per person for an annual pass.
 You can purchase your pass online here.

 - In winter, many outfitters offer dog sledding, ice climbing, and heliskiing.

 - Or try your luck with ice fishing.
 Enjoy the comfort of a heated shelter perched on the ice, and wait for a delicious lake trout, walleye, northern pike, perch, or Arctic grayling to gobble your bait.
 What better adventure than that?

 - Take part in a snowmobiling trip and speed through the excellent powder.
 Sled across frozen lakes and up mountains, through boreal forests, and across wide-open plains.
 A well-thought-out Alberta Trip Planner for winter travel can get you on fantastic outdoor adventures.

 Try something you have never done before, Alberta Canada is the place to do it!

-Head-Smashed-In Buffalo Jump is located at Fort Macleod, where the remains of marked trails, an aboriginal camp and vast quantities of buffalo skeletons can still be found.
-They are evidence of a custom practised by aboriginal people for nearly 6,000 years.
+Head-Smashed-In Buffalo Jump is located at Fort Macleod, where the remains of marked trails, an aboriginal camp, and vast quantities of buffalo skeletons can still be found.
+They are evidence of a custom practiced by aboriginal people for nearly 6,000 years.

-Dinosaur Provincial Park is a UNESCO World Heritage Site located about 2 1/2 hour drive south-east of Calgary.
+Dinosaur Provincial Park is a UNESCO World Heritage Site located about a 2 1/2 hour drive southeast of Calgary.
 The Royal Tyrrell Museum in Drumheller is housing one of the world’s largest displays of dinosaurs.
 You can easily spend a whole day at the museum to educate yourself.